Kate Warne: In popular culture

 Despite Warne's life story, she has rarely appeared in popular culture.
 In 2011, USA Network announced that a drama about Warne was being developed, but it "never materialized."
 Until 2013, a webcomic entitled Kate Warne, Pinkerton Detective, by Lauren R. Silberman, ran, and was described as "delightful" and "homespun".

-In the 2014 Channel Zero TV series The Pinkertons, a fictionalized Kate Warne is played by Martha MacIsaac.
+In the 2014 Buffalo Gal Pictures TV series The Pinkertons, a fictionalized Kate Warne is played by Martha MacIsaac.
 She is portrayed by Natalie Robbie in the 2022 History Channel mini-series, Abraham Lincoln.

 In 2015, Kate Hannigan published The Detective's Assistant, a historical fiction based on the cases of Kate Warne.
 In 2016, Elizabeth Van Steenwyk would publish a picture book about Warne's story.
 Greer Macallister's detective story and historical novel, Girl in Disguise, released in 2017, features Warne and tells her story.
 One reviewer called it a glimpse into a "19th century cloak and dagger world."
 Warne and the Pinkerton's role are the subject of a 2021 graphic novel by Jeff Jensen entitled Better Angels: A Kate Warne Adventure.

 In August 2021, Amazon Studios acquired the distribution rights to an upcoming film produced by Seven Bucks Productions starring Emily Blunt as Warne.
 There have been no updates on this project since then, as noted by Collider in January 2023.

 In 2025, Kate Warne was portrayed by Laura Martinez in the Xumo Play Original film Pinkerton.